Kentucky vs. Miami (FL): Odds, spread, over/under - November 28

 Kentucky vs. Miami (FL) Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup at individual sportsbooks.
+Take a look at the odds, spread and over/under for this matchup across different sportsbooks.

 |Favorite